gvwilson/thirdbit/_drafts/2024-04-04-sdxpy-matching-patterns.md

 His books didn't just teach me how to design software;
 the clarity of his explanations gave me a model to imitate and a standard to strive for.

-It was therefore one of the proudest moments of my life when Kernighan agreed to contribute a chapter on matching regular expressions to [*Beautiful Code*][bc] in 2006.
+It was therefore one of the proudest moments of my professional life when Kernighan agreed to contribute a chapter on matching regular expressions to [*Beautiful Code*][bc] in 2006.
 His short C program only matched the patterns shown below, but as Kernighan wrote,